A Guide to Quality uPVCDoor Panels

 What are door panels?

 UPVC door panels are a favourable alternative to composite and wooden doors due to their long-term lower costs and energy efficiency.
-UPVC doors are low maintenance and can last long lengths of time without even a hint of damage which means you won’t have to put money and time into upkeep.
+UPVC panelling for doors are low-maintenance and durable, requiring no additional expenses or time for upkeep.
+They can last a long time without any damage.

-The insulation properties of UPVC door panels also means you’ll save money on energy as they will help to retain heat inside the home.
+The insulation properties of uPVC door panels offer lower energy costs by retaining heat inside the home.
 Door panels are also eco-friendly as they have a long life span and are made from mostly recyclable materials.

 Door panels are fitted into a pre-existing architrave that has already been fitted with a lock.
-The door panels are placed into the centre and held in place by stops and raised to level by packers until a tight seal is created with no gaps between frame and panel.
+The door panels are put in the middle and secured with stops.
+Packers are used to raise them until they fit tightly with no gaps between the frame and panel.

 UPVC Door panels are adaptable, purposefully created to provide diverse options for consumer’s personal wants, and they’re easy to swap out should unplanned damage occur.